composablehorizons/compose-unstyled/docs/dialog.md

 ---
 # Dialog

-An unstyled Dialog component for Jetpack Compose that can be used to implement Dialogs with the styling of your choice.
+An unstyled Dialog component that can be used to implement Dialogs with the styling of your choice.

 Fully accessible, supports animations, offers consistent behavior across platforms and an optional background scrim.